berina-spirjan1/Tv-shows-app/README.md

 ## Retrofit

 <p>Retrofit is a type-safe REST client for Android, Java and Kotlin developed by Square.
 The library provides a powerful framework for authenticating and interacting with APIs and sending network requests with OkHttp.
 This directory has two files, one of which is an interface <b>GetDataServer</b>, that declares the method of obtaining the method for our Web API and we publish the creation of a function for searching and adding information about our categories.
 In addition to the interface, the directory also has a <b>DataClient</b> object in which we connect the api key, which is unique for each user, the url for the database and the url for retrieving photos.</p>
+<br><hr>

+## Adapter

+<p>An Adapter object acts as a bridge between an AdapterView and the underlying data for that view.
+The Adapter provides access to the data items.
+The Adapter is also responsible for making a View for each item in the data set.
+In our case, the adapter is a <b>RecyclerAdapter</b> in which we declare the <b>onMovieListClick</b> function, which we will later use to open the list item, in order to get a detailed overview of the data for each element of the list.</p>